ibexa/documentation-developer/docs/api/public_php_api.md

         new Criterion\ContentTypeIdentifier( array( 'article', 'folder' ) )
     )
 );

 $result = $searchService->findContent( $query );
 ```

-**Tip**
+!!! tip

     All filter criteria are capable of doing an "IN" selection, the ParentLocationId above could, for example, have been provided "array( 2, 43 )" to include second level children in both your content tree (2) and your media tree (43).

 #### Performing a Faceted Search